Irrational-Encoding-Wizardry/guide.encode.moe/src/subtitling/collaboration/github.md

 ![Setting up a repo with the desktop client](./images/gh_setup_repo.png)

-### Syncing file changes
+### Syncing File Changes

-When editing files from a git repository,
-Git will remember and verify what files have been changed.
+When editing files from a git repository, git will remember and verify what files have been changed.
 Before making any commits however, you'll want to first double-check that you have every file pulled to your local repository.
 Click "Fetch origin" at the top,